ucdavisdatalab/workshop_python_basics/chapters/02_scipy-basics.md

 ## Pandas

-**Pandas** is a package that provides the **data frame** object.
-As well as many functions for working with data, including functions for:
+**Pandas** is a package that provides objects and many functions for working with data.
+It is very popular and used for tasks such as:
 - loading and writing data to/from files and databases
 - summarizing data
 - handling missing data